-Most partial supraspinatus tears can be treated with non invasive therapies such as Deep Tissue Regeneration Therapy (using the T•Shellz Wrap®).
+Most partial supraspinatus tears can be treated with non invasive therapies such as Circulation Boost (using the T•Shellz Wrap®).
 Surgery is usually performed in the case of complete ruptures so the torn tendon can be reattached to the bone or other part of the tendon it was torn away from.

-The trick to healing your rotator cuff tear, improving your range of motion, and getting your shoulder back in the best possible condition you can is getting it to heal with minimal scar tissue. this is an area where Deep Tissue Therapy can help!
+The trick to healing your rotator cuff tear, improving your range of motion, and getting your shoulder back in the best possible condition you can is getting it to heal with minimal scar tissue. this is an area where Circulatory Boost can help!
 Even with optimum healing, there is always less elasticity in previously injured rotator cuff tendons.
 However, if you heal your tear properly and treat scar tissue build up, your chance of re-injury or chronic shoulder conditions later on is much lower than average.
-Furthermore, as shown on the main page, Deep Tissue Therapy has been proven to increase elasticity in tendons, ligaments and muscles which will aid in increasing the range of joint motion which will also help your chances of avoiding a more chronic injury level.
+Furthermore, as shown on the main page, Circulatory Boost has been proven to increase elasticity in tendons, ligaments and muscles which will aid in increasing the range of joint motion which will also help your chances of avoiding a more chronic injury level.

 There are healing tools that can help treat your rotator cuff tendon/muscle tear and speed up the healing process so you can get back to a life without pain and risk of further injury.
 Home treatments with a Shoulder T•Shellz Wrap® will help minimize scar tissue growth and promote blood flow to heal your tendon faster and more completely than any other methods available.

-To decrease inflammation and relieve the pain of a rotator cuff tear doctor's recommend cold compression therapy.
-For an acute tear, cold compression therapy within the first 48 - 72 hours and after re-injury is important to limit the amount of damage done to your tissue.
-Cold compression therapy will relieve pain and swelling as needed and will reduce, or even eliminate, the need for NSAIDs.
+To decrease inflammation and relieve the pain of a rotator cuff tear doctor's recommend cold compression.
+For an acute tear, cold compression within the first 48 - 72 hours and after re-injury is important to limit the amount of damage done to your tissue.
+Cold compression will relieve pain and swelling as needed and will reduce, or even eliminate, the need for NSAIDs.

 Once the inflammation of your rotator cuff tear has been reduced, nourishing and strengthening the tendon tissue and surrounding area is recommended.
-Using Deep Tissue Regeneration Therapy will speed your recovery and heal your rotator cuff more completely preparing it for strengthening exercises.
+Using Circulation Boost will speed your recovery and heal your rotator cuff more completely preparing it for strengthening exercises.
 Talk to your doctor or physical therapist to find out which exercises are appropriate for your situation.

-After severe inflammation and swelling is reduced you can really start to work on repairing your rotator cuff tear through the use of a shoulder T•Shellz Wrap®.
-The T•Shellz Wrap® increases the amount of blood that flows naturally to deep tissue in your shoulder to nourish your tendon and accelerate the healing rate of your partial tear.
+After severe inflammation and swelling is reduced you can really start to work on increasing blood flow to your shoulder through the use of a shoulder T•Shellz Wrap®.
+The T•Shellz Wrap® increases the amount of blood that flows naturally to tissue in your shoulder to nourish the area and help maximize the ability of the body to work on healing tissue.

 The rotator cuff naturally receives a limited blood supply and when you stop moving your shoulder because it hurts the blood flow is reduced even further, limiting your body's natural ability to heal itself.

-By treating your rotator cuff with Deep Tissue Therapy you can increase your body's blood supply to the shoulder and increase your body's natural healing power.
+By treating your rotator cuff with Circulatory Boost you can increase your body's blood supply to the shoulder and increase your body's natural healing power.

 A Shoulder T•Shellz Wrap® is the tool you need to treat your sore shoulder because it speeds healing and relaxes the surrounding muscles, tendons and ligaments.
-Through a process we call Deep Tissue Regeneration Therapy, soft tissue in the shoulder are safely and gently stimulated.
-Your body responds with a rapid increase in blood flow to the area, increasing the supply of oxygen and nutrients to injured tissue cells to promote healing.
+Through a process we call Circulation Boost, soft tissue in the shoulder are safely and gently stimulated.
+Your body responds with a rapid increase in blood flow to the area, increasing the supply of oxygen and nutrients to injured tissue to promote healing.
 Our Shoulder T•Shellz Wrap® provides effective, non-invasive, non-addictive pain relief and healing with no side effects.